 Commercial Vehicle Routes & Restrictions

 The District of Columbia designated citywide truck and bus routes, which should be used as long as possible until reaching their final destination.
 These maps also identify where bus travel is restricted and where through truck trave is restricted.
 No Street in the District of Columbia is completely restricted to trucks, however, a truck restriction means that the street is closed to through truck traffic, but open to trucks making local deliveries.

 DDOT also offers a truck route trip planner tool to map out the best routes for oversized/overweight and simply large vehicles traveling through the District.
 To access the tool, click “Guest Access” when you are prompted to log in, then select your “Boundary Location” or point of entry into the District as your origin, enter your destination, and press “Generate” for your route.

 No trucks are permitted on the Roosevelt Bridge entering/exiting Washington DC and Virginia.

 Please note that trucks are prohibited on I-66 east of I-495.
-Details about truck restrictions on roadways managed by the Virginia Department of Transportation.
+Contact the Virginia Department of Transportation for details about truck restrictions on Virginia roadways.